oracle-cne/ocne/doc/cluster-management/olvm.md

 **NOTE: This is a developer release**

 # OLVM Cluster API Provider
-The OLVM Cluster API Provider allows you to create Kubernetes clusters on an existing OLVM instance.
+The Oracle Linux Virtualization Manager (OLVM) Cluster API Provider allows you to create Kubernetes clusters on an existing OLVM instance.
 The cluster nodes can be spread across multiple OLVM hosts, where both the control plane and worker nodes can be scaled in and out as desired.
 Using the Oracle Cloud Native Environment CLI (`ocne`),